 - Contributions during the marriage.
 Earnings, contributions as a homemaker or caregiver, and efforts made in support of a spouse’s career will all be considered by the court in determining spousal maintenance awards.

 - Health insurance costs.
-A spouse who was previously covered under a family plan and now must seek private insurance can ask the court to consider the cost of this expense in determining a maintenance award.
+A spouse who was previously covered under a family plan and now must seek private insurance can ask the court to consider the cost of this expense in determining asupport award.

 - Other factors deemed appropriate by the court.
 Beyond the general guidelines already in place, the court reserves the right to consider any special circumstances each person faces that could be relevant in determining a spousal maintenance award.

-How Prenuptial Agreements Can Affect Your Right to Spousal Maintenance
+How Prenuptial Agreements Can Affect Your Right to Alimony

-New York, unlike many other states, does allow spouses to forfeit their right to spousal maintenance in a prenuptial agreement.
-However, the agreement may not be valid if it was signed under duress, contains inaccurate or insufficient information about the financial position of either spouse, or was signed without separate legal counsel for both spouses.
+New York, unlike many other states, does allow spouses to forfeit their right to spousal support in a prenuptial agreement.
+However, the agreement may not be valid if it was signed under duress, contains inaccurate or insufficient information about the financial position of either spouse or was signed without separate legal counsel for both spouses.

 Get the Help You Need to Move Forward

 There’s no doubt that ending your marriage can be an emotionally draining experience.
 You may be nervous about what the future holds, but Alatsas Law Firm is here to help.
 We will explain what to expect from your case and help you build the strongest possible argument for spousal maintenance.
 Our goal is to ensure you have the resources necessary to move forward with confidence.